Introduced range in New Zealand.

 With the exception of the sea otter (Enhydra lutris),(7) all mustelids possess well-developed anal glands that produce a strong-smelling secretion for scent marking.(8) There is a common conception that the word Mustela is in reference to this musky odour, when it probably derives from the Latin words mus (mouse) and telum (spear),(9) among other possibilities.

-The term mustelid also has nothing to do with scent, as sometimes believed.
+The term mustelid also has nothing to do with scent, as sometimes assumed.
 In fact, musk is not something that is even unique to mustelids.
-Ever smelled a red fox (Vulpes vulpes) or lesser anteater (Tamandua tetradactyla)?
-When not just comparing them to animals we are more familiar with such as dogs or cats, mustelids are not that much muskier than many other mammals.
+This would be apparent to anyone who has ever smelled the secretion of a red fox (Vulpes vulpes), lesser anteater (Tamandua tetradactyla), or any other animal that commonly marks territory or use anal glands for communication or defence.

 They make a range of sounds